-- Method of rated operation (rated operation) For the models which have two buttons of "emergency operation and forced cooling operation", press forced - cooling button once.
-For the models which have only emergency operation button, press the button once for 5 seconds and when hear "beep" sound, release the button.
-Then, cooling operation starts. - 2.
-Checking the mal-functions of indoor / outdoor units - Any obstacles against heat release and air suction? (short circuit) (Forget to remove the outdoor unit cover or fallen leaves blocking the outdoor unit) - 2) Are the indoor unit air filters clean? (obstructing heat suction) - 3) Is the setting temperature on the remote controller correct? (is the setting temperature set at lower/higher than the room temperature?)
+- Method of rated operation (rated operation) For the models which have two buttons of "emergency operation and forced cooling operation", press forced cooling button once.
+For the models which have only emergency operation button, press the button once for 5 - 2.
+Checking the mal-functions of indoor / outdoor units - Any obstacles against heat release and air suction? (short circuit) (Forget to remove the outdoor unit cover or fallen leaves blocking the outdoor unit)